Administrative rule R657-54

 (2) A person may not obtain or possess more than:

-(a) one permit during the spring season annually; and
+(a) one wild turkey permit during the spring season annually; and

-(b) one permit during the fall season annually.
+(b) three wild turkey permits during the fall season annually.